Promotional image for Climbing Down 4-Week Intensives

 • the chance to read, think, and write alongside people with similar interests, curiosities, and motivations

-• depending on who we’re reading, all kinds of supplementary materials from me
+• depending on who we’re reading, supplementary materials from me

-Session 1: The Search for Lost Intimacy, reading Georges Bataille
+The Search for Lost Intimacy: reading Georges Bataille

 Together, we’ll read Theory of Religion and selected essays from Visions of Excess.
 We’ll examine Bataille’s claims about religion as the search for lost intimacy; the relation between humanity and animality; violence and destruction; the origins of capitalism; gnosticism and some mystics; and the nature of writing and other forms of communication.